 Total Greenhouse Gas Emissions (Scope 1 and 2)

-To improve lives and contribute to a better society, OMRON set new carbon zero goals in July 2018, aiming to eliminate all greenhouse gas emissions by the year 2050*1.
+To improve lives and contribute to a better society, the OMRON Group set new carbon zero goals in July 2018, aiming to eliminate all greenhouse gas emissions by the year 2050*1.

 At the same time, we declared our intent to create policies to reduce greenhouse gas emissions based on scientific grounds provided by SBTi *2

-To achieve a low carbon society, OMRON will strive to reduce CO2 emissions through consistent energy conservation and the use of clean energy.
-Moreover, the OMRON Group, as a whole, will promote more efficient manufacturing operations aimed at minimizing energy and resource usage (Eco-Monozukuri).
+To achieve a carbon-free society, the OMRON Group will strive to reduce CO2 emissions through consistent energy conservation and the use of clean energy.
+Moreover, the entire Group will promote more efficient manufacturing operations aimed at minimizing energy and resource usage (Eco-Monozukuri).

 In July 2018, we set goals under our OMRON Carbon Zero project, aiming to eliminate greenhouse gas emissions by the year 2050.

 Our aim is to eliminate Scope 1 and 2*1 greenhouse gas emissions by the year 2050, based on SBTi*2.
 As part of our efforts, we intend to reduce emissions by 32% by the year 2030.
 Backcasting from that target, we have set goal to reduce emissions by 4% by 2020.

 We are also considering setting target for Scope 3*3 emissions reductions.